vapor/docs/4.0/docs/deploy/heroku.md

 **DATABASE_URL** here will represent out postgres database. **NEVER** hard code the static url from this, heroku will rotate it and it will break your application.
 It is also bad practice.

-Here is an example databsae configuration
+Here is an example database configuration

 ```swift
 if let databaseURL = Environment.get("DATABASE_URL") {